openPCI/open-tao-pcis/theroom/readme.md

 Naming anything with `zone` in the name will cause it to be invisible.
 Zones are for testing placement in functional scoring.
 You can perform boundary box tests on objects intersecting areas.

 ## Creating objects
-You can create assets for excersizes in any 3D program that supports gltf export such as blender.
+You can create assets for exercises in any 3D program that supports gltf export such as blender.
 There is some special naming conventions that enable certain functionality such as snapping and transparency.

 ### Glass